Frequently Asked Questions

 Every property is different and each development will have different standards of finish, even between developments.
 However, this is a list of some frequently found snags:

-• Damage to window and door frames – especially the underside of French Door as they are often dragged on the ground during fitting
+- Damage to window and door frames – especially the underside of French Doors as they are often dragged on the ground during fitting

 How Long Should it Take for Snags to be Fixed?